inuits/elody-docs/mkdocs/docs/edit-fields.md

 # Edit fields

-Edit fields are defined within the customer-specific GraphQL module, specifically within the `fullEntity` fragment of the entity type.
+Edit fields are defined within the customer-specific GraphQL instance, specifically within the `fullEntity` fragment of the entity type.

 ### Input fields inner workings